VETRIVEL30/VETRIVEL30/README.md

-- 👋
-Hello!
-I'm Vetrivel, a passionate Electronics and Communication Engineering (ECE) graduate with a Bachelor's degree.
-I have had the incredible opportunity to grow and learn with Revature, where I honed my skills in cloud-based application development and deployment.
-My proficiency includes Python, SQL, GraphQL, Flask, and AWS, and I also have a basic understanding of C and C++.
+👋 Hello!
+I'm Vetrivel, an Electronics and Communication Engineering (ECE) graduate currently working as a Software Engineer with 3 years of professional experience in backend development and cloud-based solutions.
+Over the years, I’ve gained hands-on experience in building, managing, and optimizing scalable applications while continuously expanding my technical expertise.
-Skills and Expertise
+Skills & Expertise
+Backend Development with PHP and Python
+SQL, GraphQL, Flask
-Cloud-Based Application Development and Deployment Python, SQL, GraphQL, Flask, AWS
+AWS & Cloud-Based Application Deployment
-Basic knowledge of C and C++
+REST APIs, Authentication Systems, and Policy Management Basic knowledge of C and C++
-Strengths
+Professional Strengths
-In addition to my technical skills, I possess strong critical thinking and analytical abilities, ensuring efficient problem-solving.
-My greatest strengths lie in teamwork and time management, which enable me to collaborate effectively and deliver projects on time.
+I enjoy solving complex problems through analytical thinking and practical development approaches.
+My strengths include:
+Critical Thinking & Problem Solving
+Team Collaboration
+Time Management

-Interests and Passions
+Writing scalable and maintainable backend logic Interests & Passions
-Apart from my professional journey, I'm an avid anime lover, fascinated by its art, storytelling, and attention to detail.
-I also have a keen interest in Japanese culture, language, and traditions, with a long-standing dream to visit Japan for an immersive experience.

-Sports are an essential part of my life, and I actively seek opportunities to contribute to the sports community through my skills, experiences, and unwavering dedication.
+Beyond technology, I’m deeply passionate about anime and Japanese culture.
+I admire the creativity, storytelling, and artistic depth found in anime and hope to experience Japan’s culture and traditions firsthand someday.
+I’m also highly interested in sports and always motivated to contribute to communities and projects where technology and passion come together.

-Thank you for visiting my GitHub repository.
-Feel free to explore my projects and contributions.
-If you have any questions or would like to collaborate, please don't hesitate to reach out! 🚀
+Thank you for visiting my profile!
+Feel free to explore my projects, contributions, and ongoing learning journey.
+I’m always open to connecting, collaborating, and learning new technologies. 🚀